arpitbbhayani/articles/blogs/python-iterable-integers.md

 # Iterable in CPython

-The most famous and widely used implementation of Python is [CPython](https://github.com/python/cpython/) where the core is implemented in pure C. Since we need to make changes to one of the core datatypes of Python, we will be modifying CPython, add `__iter__` function to integer type, and rebuild the binary.
+The most famous and widely used implementation of Python is [CPython](https://github.com/python/cpython/) where the core is implemented in pure C. Since we need to make changes to one of the core datatypes of Python, we will be modifying CPython, add `__iter__` function to Integer type, and rebuild the binary.
 But before jumping into the implementation, it is important to understand a few fundamentals.

 ## The `PyTypeObject`